 - a.
-The applicant is eligible to submit an SBIR Phase II proposal; and - In the event the firm is awarded a Federal Phase II grant or contract, as a minimum, fifty-one percent (51%) of the activity conducted under the Phase II effort, if awarded, will be performed in North Carolina.
+The applicant is eligible to submit an SBIR/STTR Phase II proposal; - b.
+In the event the company is awarded a Federal Phase II grant or contract, as a minimum, fifty-one percent (51%) of the activity conducted under the Phase II effort, if awarded, will be performed in North Carolina.